proximile/NH-House-of-Representatives-Committee-Summaries/data/summaries/2024/01/CHKvojpdhjA_House Executive Departments and Administration (01_25_2024).md

 Upload Date: 2024-01-25
 Video ID: CHKvojpdhjA

-**Comprehensive Summary of the NH House of Representatives Meeting on January 25, 2024: Focus on Occupational Licensing and Related Bills**

-The New Hampshire House of Representatives meeting on January 25, 2024, centered on discussions around occupational licensing, with a focus on several key bills aimed at reforming licensing practices, addressing workforce shortages, and ensuring public safety.
-The meeting highlighted the tension between maintaining rigorous licensing standards to protect public health and safety and streamlining processes to facilitate workforce mobility and economic growth.
+The New Hampshire House of Representatives meeting on January 25, 2024, focused on several bills aimed at reforming occupational licensing processes and administrative oversight.
+The discussions centered on reducing barriers to entry for licensed professionals, improving workforce mobility, and ensuring public safety while balancing regulatory efficiency.
+Below is a cohesive summary of the key points and themes from the meeting:

+---

-### **Key Themes and Discussions**
+### **Key Bills and Discussions**

-1. **Occupational Licensing Reciprocity and Standards**
-   - **House Bill 1272**: This bill proposed removing the requirement that out-of-state licensing standards must be "substantially similar" to New Hampshire's for reciprocal licensing.
-Supporters argued that the current process creates unnecessary barriers for professionals moving to New Hampshire, exacerbating labor shortages.
-Critics, however, expressed concerns that this could lower standards and compromise public safety, particularly in professions like real estate, plumbing, and accounting.
-   - **Testimony and Concerns**: Stakeholders, including the Board of Accountancy and the Office of Professional Licensure and Certification (OPLC), emphasized the need for comparability in licensing standards to protect consumers and maintain professional integrity.
-The bill was referred to a subcommittee for further review and potential amendments.

-2. **Sunset Commission and Licensing Board Review**
-   - **House Bill 1676**: This bill proposed establishing a sunset commission to review and evaluate the necessity and performance of various occupational licensing boards.
-The commission would recommend whether boards should be renewed, reformed, or repealed, with a default repeal mechanism if no legislative action is taken.
-   - **Opposition and Concerns**: Many representatives and stakeholders strongly opposed the default repeal provision, arguing it could lead to the unintended elimination of critical boards, undermining public safety and professional standards.
-Professions like medicine, nursing, engineering, and acupuncture were highlighted as particularly vulnerable.
-   - **Support for Review**: While there was broad agreement on the need for periodic reviews to ensure efficiency and effectiveness, critics called for a more balanced approach that avoids default repeals and includes greater input from industry experts.

-3. **Provisional Licensing for EMTs**
+1. **House Bill 1057 - Provisional Licensing for EMTs**
+   - **Sponsor**: Representative Mark PR
-   - **House Bill 1057**: This bill addressed delays in background checks for emergency medical technicians (EMTs) by allowing the state to issue provisional licenses if background checks take longer than three weeks.
-The bill included safeguards, such as pairing provisional license holders with experienced EMTs and the ability to revoke licenses if issues arise.
+   - **Purpose**: Address delays in background checks for EMTs by allowing temporary licenses to be issued if background checks are not completed within three weeks.
+The temporary license can be revoked if issues are later discovered.
-   - **Support and Passage**: The bill received unanimous support from the committee, recommending its passage to help recruit and retain EMTs, especially during workforce shortages exacerbated by COVID-19.

-4. **Chiropractic Licensing for Animals**
+   - **Outcome**: Passed unanimously (13-0) and placed on the consent calendar.

+2. **House Bill 1233 - Chiropractors and Veterinary Licensing**
+   - **Sponsor**: Representative Diane Kelly
-   - **House Bill 1233**: This bill sought to exempt certified animal chiropractors from veterinary licensing requirements, provided they are certified by a program approved by the OPLC.
-Supporters argued that this would reduce unnecessary bureaucratic hurdles while maintaining high standards through national certification.
+   - **Purpose**: Exempt certified animal chiropractors from veterinary licensing requirements if certified by a program approved by the Office of Professional Licensure and Certification (OPLC).
-   - **Outcome**: The committee unanimously recommended the bill for passage.
+   - **Outcome**: Passed unanimously (14-0) and placed on the consent calendar.

+3. **House Bill 1272 - Reciprocity Licensing**
+   - **Sponsor**: Representative Diane Power
+   - **Purpose**: Streamline the reciprocity licensing process by removing the requirement that another state’s licensing standards be “substantially similar” to New Hampshire’s.
+This aims to reduce administrative burdens and expand the labor force.
+   - **Discussion**:
+     - **Support**: Proponents argued that removing the “substantially similar” requirement would address workforce shortages and improve mobility for professionals, citing examples from states like Arizona.
+     - **Concerns**: Opponents raised concerns about public safety, citing differences in education, training, and scope of practice across states (e.g., plumbers, electricians, real estate agents).
+     - **Outcome**: Referred to a subcommittee for further discussion and potential amendments.

+4. **House Bill 1676 - Sunset Commission for Occupational Licensing**
+   - **Sponsor**: Representative Tony Luus
+   - **Purpose**: Establish a sunset commission to evaluate the necessity, performance, and potential improvements to occupational licensing boards and regulations.
+The bill includes default repeal provisions for boards that fail to justify their existence.
+   - **Discussion**:
+     - **Support**: Advocates argued that the commission would reduce regulatory burdens, increase employment opportunities, and ensure accountability, citing examples from Texas and Ohio.
+     - **Opposition**: Critics expressed concerns about the potential loss of public safety and professional standards, particularly for critical professions like medicine, nursing, and engineering.
+     - **Outcome**: Referred to a subcommittee for further review and potential amendments.

+---

+### **Key Themes**

-5. **Economic and Labor Considerations**
+1. **Workforce Mobility and Labor Shortages**
+   - Multiple bills (e.g., HB 1272) aimed to make it easier for out-of-state professionals to obtain licenses in New Hampshire, addressing workforce shortages and improving economic mobility.

+2. **Public Safety and Professional Standards**
-   - Throughout the meeting, representatives debated the economic and labor implications of licensing reforms.
-Some argued that overly strict licensing requirements hinder economic growth and exacerbate labor shortages, citing examples from states with universal licensing reciprocity laws.
-Others emphasized the importance of maintaining rigorous standards to protect public safety and consumer trust.
+   - Throughout the discussions, representatives emphasized the importance of maintaining public safety and consumer protection, particularly in professions with significant health and safety implications (e.g., EMTs, plumbers, electricians).

-6. **Subcommittee and Further Review**
+3. **Regulatory Efficiency and Oversight**
+   - The proposed sunset commission (HB 1676) reflected a broader effort to review and streamline occupational licensing boards, ensuring they are effective and efficient while minimizing unnecessary burdens.

+4. **Balancing Reform with Accountability**
+   - While there was support for reducing barriers to entry and improving reciprocity, concerns were raised about the potential risks of deregulation and the need for objective standards to replace subjective criteria like “substantially similar.”

+---

+### **Stakeholder Perspectives**

+- **Supporters**: Organizations like the Institute for Justice and representatives advocating for workforce mobility argued that licensing reforms would reduce barriers to employment and improve economic growth.
+- **Opponents**: Licensing boards, professional organizations, and some representatives emphasized the risks to public safety and the potential loss of professional standards if licensing requirements were weakened or boards were repealed.

+---

+### **Next Steps**

-   - Several bills, including HB 1272 and HB 1676, were referred to subcommittees for further refinement.
-Representatives and stakeholders expressed a willingness to collaborate on amendments to address concerns while advancing the goals of workforce mobility, public safety, and regulatory efficiency.
+- **Subcommittee Review**: HB 1272 and HB 1676 were referred to subcommittees for further discussion and potential amendments to address concerns about public safety, scope of practice differences, and the structure of the sunset commission.
+- **Consent Calendar**: HB 1057 and HB 1233, which passed unanimously, were placed on the consent calendar for expedited approval.

+---

 ### **Conclusion**

-The meeting underscored the complex balance between ensuring public safety through rigorous occupational licensing standards and addressing workforce shortages by reducing barriers to licensure.
-While there was broad support for streamlining processes and periodic reviews of licensing boards, concerns about maintaining professional standards and avoiding unintended consequences dominated the discussions.
-The bills discussed are expected to undergo further refinement in subcommittees, with a focus on finding solutions that protect public health and safety while fostering economic growth and workforce mobility.
+The meeting highlighted the ongoing effort to balance workforce mobility and economic growth with public safety and regulatory oversight.
+While there was broad support for reducing administrative burdens and improving reciprocity, significant concerns were raised about maintaining professional standards and protecting consumers.
+The subcommittees will play a critical role in refining these bills to address these competing priorities.